Mohamed-Aziz-Aguir/CapGemini-CTI/README.md

 ---

-## Architecture diagrams (Mermaid)

-High-level and sequence diagram snippets are included in the repo README for use with GitHub's Mermaid support.

----

 ## Troubleshooting & FAQ

 - If frontend returns 404 on `/zeroday/search`, ensure the frontend call uses `params: { query }` and backend router is mounted at `/zeroday`.